Tuberamesh/Influencer-Marketing-ROI-/README.md

-Good choice — that balance fits a **data analyst / BI portfolio** perfectly.
-Your README should feel like a *case study*, not a social media post.

-Below is your **clean premium README (80% text, 20% minimal icons)** — copy ready:

----

-# Influencer Marketing ROI Dashboard
+## Influencer Marketing ROI Dashboard

 A data analytics dashboard designed to analyze influencer marketing performance across platforms, campaign types, and audience segments.
 This project focuses on business intelligence, KPI tracking, and data storytelling using interactive visualizations.